Bbno$: 2017–2024: Debut album and growing popularity

 In late 2019, bbno$ released his second studio album, Recess, which draws inspiration from the Disney series of the same name, and includes features from Y2K and Trippy Tha Kid.
 Many tracks off of Recess gained millions of streams on Spotify. bbno$ and Y2K have been recognized for marketing their single "Lalala" online by using various websites and online apps, namely Tinder, Instagram, TikTok, and Craigslist.
 The song peaked on over 20 charts around the world and gained over 1 billion streams worldwide.
 On March 17, 2023, the song was certified triple platinum by the Recording Industry Association of America for equivalent sales of three million units in the United States.
 Later in 2019, bbno$ would go on to release another album, I Don't Care at All.
 The album featured various pre-released singles, "Slop", "Pouch", and "Shining on My Ex", the latter of which featured frequent collaborator Yung Gravy.
 The album was solely produced by Y2K.

 On February 14, 2020, Baby Gravy 2 was released properly in collaboration with Yung Gravy.
 It serves as a sequel to the 2017 EP Baby Gravy.
 The video for his single "Imma" features bbno$ in drag, travelling around Victoria with drag queen Jimbo.

 On January 29, 2021, "Help Herself" was released.
 The song, produced by Diamond Pistols, was the first single from a new bbno$ project.
 Later in the year, on May 14, 2021, the five-song EP titled My Oh My was released.
 Three of the five songs, "Help Herself", "Bad to the Bone", and "Help Herself" (with Benee) had been released as singles prior to the EP.
 On July 24, 2021, "Edamame" featuring Rich Brian was released.
 This song was the first single from bbno$'s mixtape Eat Ya Veggies, and was later used in a trailer for The Garfield Movie.
 On October 8, 2021, bbno$ released Eat Ya Veggies.
 The sixth track in the album, "U Mad!", was included in the October 7, 2021 update of Counter-Strike: Global Offensive.

-He released his first new single of 2022 on April 8, titled "Mathematics".

-bbno$ released the studio album Bag or Die on October 21, 2022.
+He released his first new single of 2022 on April 8, titled "Mathematics". bbno$ released the studio album Bag or Die on October 21, 2022.
 It includes the singles "Mathematics", "Piccolo", and "Sophisticated", along with a collaboration with Yung Gravy, "Touch Grass".

-In 2023, bbno$ and Yung Gravy released Baby Gravy 3, his seventh stdio album and third collaboration album with Yung Gravy.
+In 2023, bbno$ and Yung Gravy released Baby Gravy 3, his seventh studio album and third collaboration album with Yung Gravy.
 It includes the singles "Goodness Gracious", "You Need Jesus", and "Nightmare on Peachtree Street" featuring Freddie Dredd.
+He also featured on the Connor Price song "Not a Beanie".

 In 2024, bbno$ released six singles, "BPOT (Bills Paid on Time)"; "Pho Real" (with Vietnamese rappers Low G and Anh Phan), "Lil Freak" (featuring YouTuber-streamer MoistCr1TiKaL in the music video), "It Boy", "Two", and "Meant to Be".
-In 2025, he released "Check", "Antidepressants", "Boom", "Mary Poppins", "In My Zone", "Hot Topic", "NSFW", and "yezzir".
+That same year, he collaborated with Smosh's Ian Hecox and Anthony Padilla for the song "Submissive & Breedable".